 The City is undertaking a program of renewal and replacement of its existing stormwater network, in order to reduce the potential damaging effects of flooding.
-Arising from Flood Plain Management Studies, enhancement and upgrade works are also planned in the ten year program.
-These works will meet growing community needs in areas experiencing residential growth and capacity augmentation will assist in the mitigation of potential flooding risks.
+An extensive CCTV asset inspection project is ongoing, in order to identify priority rectification works on defective assets.